NUTRITION STATUS OF THYROID CANCER PATIENTS UNDERGOING RADIOACTIVE IODINE ABLATION THERAPY

 Aims: This study aims to determine the characteristics of patients indicated for I-131 treatment following complete thyroidectomy.
 The findings will assist Vietnamese nutritionists in developing appropriate guidelines and intervention methods.

-Conclusion: Thyroid cancer patients showed a low rate of malnutrition (9.6%) but high rate of overweight/obesity (33.1%).
-Their energy and protein intake are inadequate.
+Conclusions: A predominant rate of overweight-obesity (33.1%) was found in the thyroid cancer patients.
+Their energy and protein intake were inadequate.
 Dietary counseling is recommended to ensure iodine restriction, adequate nutrition, and prevent weight gain after I-131 treatment.

 Từ khóa